This is the reference manual for the component named postmodern, which is part of a library of the same name.

 Can only be used within a transaction.
 Establishes

-a savepoint with the given name at the start of body
+a savepoint with the given name at the start of body,

 and binds the same name to a handle for that savepoint.
 At the end

-, the savepoint is released, unless a
+of body, the savepoint is released, unless a

 condition is thrown, in which case it is rolled back.